-The rise of the food truck, from lowly “roach coaches” slinging hot dogs on a street in NYC, to hip fusion “restaurants on wheels” serving every flavor combination imaginable, can arguably be attributed to the tech boom of recent years.
+The rise of the food truck went from lowly “roach coaches” slinging hot dogs on a street in NYC, to hip fusion “restaurants on wheels”.
+They serve every flavor combination imaginable, and this can arguably be attributed to the tech boom of recent years.
 With the introduction of smartphones and social media, tech-savvy entrepreneurs revived an old concept that took the streets by storm.
 However; somehow, the opportunity to further connect the tech world’s relationship with the food trucks parked outside of the office never really deepened.

 Moien hopes to be that bridge; by giving users the opportunity to keep track of their favorite trucks, and being able to order and pay before even leaving their desks.